cgarbin/cgarbin.github.io/_posts/2021-04-10-machine-learning-but-not-understanding.md

 ## Why does this experiment matter?

 The simplest and fastest way to improve this neural network is to increase the size of the training and test sets.
-In this case, we should add rotated squares to the training set and retrain the neural network.
+In this case, we should add larger squares to the training set and retrain the neural network.
 It will very likely perform better.

 But this does not address the fundamental problem: ***the neural network does not understand the concept of "square".***